shoutem/shoutem.github.io/_posts/1-2-3-GridView.md

 #### Props

 * **columns** : number
-  - Number of columns in the Grid Row
+  - Number of columns in the GridRow

 * **key**: number
-  - Unique key-ID of GridRow
+  - Unique key-ID of the GridRow

 #### Style names